 The U.S. most recently ran a budget surplus -- and started paying down the national debt -- during the last years of the Clinton administration.
-George W Bush's tax cuts put an end to that, as noted below.
+George W Bush's tax cuts put an end to that, as noted above.
 The next most recent surplus budget was the final one passed under President Lyndon Johnson at the height of the War on Poverty, the War in Vietnam, and the Apollo Program.

 Update 2018 January 10: As you probably know, the Republican tax law passed late last year is projected to increase the national debt by an additional one or two trillion dollars over the next decade, owing to deep tax cuts for corporations and the wealthy and more modest one for the middle class.
 (Unlike the corporate changes, however, the individual tax cuts are time-limited.)
 The law was created with little to no public debate, so the consequences are still being analyzed.
 See this blog from the Institute on Tax and Economic Policy for the latest information.
 Defenders of the law argue that it will stimulate the economy enough to generate additional taxes high enough to cover the additional debt.
 The same promises were been made about past tax cuts for the wealthy under Presidents Reagan and George W Bush, but they've never come true.